 1 small tin of bamboo shoot, thinly slice long square shape

-Combine soy sauce, lime juice, Shao Xing, white vinegar, sweet chilies and sugar in a large saucepan.
-Bring to the boil over medium-high heat.
-Add bamboo shoot, garlic, ginger, salt and tofu.
+Meantime combine soy sauce, lime juice, Shao Xing, white vinegar, sweet chilies and sugar in a large saucepan.
+Bring to the simmer over medium heat about 3 minutes till sugar dissolved.
+Add bamboo shoot, garlic, ginger, salt to taste.
+When caramelized and cook about 2 minutes.
+Then add to tofu.

-Bring the tofu mixture to a boil, then lower the heat and let it simmer until the sauce has reduced and coats the tofu thickly, about 5 minutes.
+Bring the tofu mixture to a simmer on lower heat until the sauce has reduced and coats the tofu thickly, about 5 minutes.
 Serve with cooked rice.
+Enjoy!!!!!